ThomasFraserDev/ThomasFraserDev/README.md

 ## 👤 About me

 I'm Thomas, a 3rd-year Computing Science student at Heriot-Watt University in Edinburgh.
 I enjoy building small interactive web apps, and I'm interested in learning more about machine learning.
-In my free time, I'm usually playing or theorycrafting games, yapping, or revising 🫠
+When I'm not coding, I'm usually playing or theorycrafting games, yapping, or revising 🫠

 ## 🧠 Currently Learning